Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 <u>**Implicitly Typed Local Variables**</u>

 Local variables can be declared without giving an explicit type.
-The var
+The `var` keyword instructs the compiler to infer the type of the variable from the expression on the right side.
+Guidelines appear below but In summary, optimize code for ease of reading.

-- Use implicit typing (i.e., var) when the type of the variable is obvious from the right side of the assignment, or when precise type is not important.
+- Use implicit typing (i.e., `var`) when the type of the variable is obvious from the right side of the assignment, or when precise type is not important.

    ```csharp
    // When the type of a variable is clear from the context, use var